gschmutz/kafka-workshop/04a-working-with-avro-and-java/README.md

 ## ------------------------------------------------------------------------

 #
-# The logging properties used for eclipse testing, We want to see INFO output on the console.
+# The logging properties used for testing, We want to see INFO output on the console.
 #
 log4j.rootLogger=INFO, out